Jasmine Trias: Biography

-Trias was born in Honolulu, Hawaii and raised in Mililani Town, Hawaii.
+Trias was born in Honolulu, Hawaii, and raised in Mililani Town, Hawaii.
 She is the eldest daughter of Filipino immigrants to Hawaii from Tanza, Cavite.
 Trias attended Maryknoll School, a Roman Catholic preparatory school of the Diocese of Honolulu.
 As a representative of Maryknoll School, she won the Brown Bags to Stardom 2001 state singing competition and the Road to Fame 2003 youth talent competition.
 Trias graduated from Maryknoll School in June 2004.

 American Idol

-Trias first gained recognition on the third season of American Idol.
+Trias gained recognition on the third season of American Idol.
 She auditioned in her home state of Hawaii.
 Trias made it to the top twelve performers.
 She received praises on her rendition of "Inseparable" on Top 12 night, with Simon Cowell replying, "Jasmine, it was just superb".
 Paula Abdul even threw a rose to her on the stage and, together with Randy Jackson, praised her maturity in that performance.

 She was able to survive eliminations, despite criticisms on her performances on some instances of the competition.
-She first landed on the bottom 3 with Camile Velasco and Diana DeGarmo.
+She landed on the bottom 3 with Camile Velasco and Diana DeGarmo.
 On Top 4 performance night, when she received criticisms for her performance of "It's Raining Men" by The Weather Girls, Cowell suggested that night that she would be eliminated the next day, but she made it into the top 3.
 On the Top 3 results show, when Ryan Seacrest announced that Trias was eliminated, she had her last message on American Idol: "I wanna thank all my fans for believing in me and for embracing my talents and for making my dreams come true.
 I mean, this top 3, I cannot ask for more".
 Trias was the highest-placed Asian-American contestant on American Idol until Jessica Sanchez made it in the eleventh season finale.